file-tools/file-compression/README.md

 For MacOS usage, this script also requires Xcode Command Line Tools for the SetFile command:

 macOS: `xcode-select --install`

+## Additional Compression Tools
+I also use a tool called ImageOptim

 ## Ideas / ToDos